Liam-Weitzel/SIMD-Exploration/README.md

 Kruskal-Wallis rank sum test
 data:  execution_time by library : BMSumVector
 Kruskal-Wallis chi-squared = 7217.6, df = 7, p-value < 2.2e-16

+## Discussion

+This is where we analyze the assembly generated by each benchmark and try to understand why they performed the way they did?
+JUST THE HOT LOOP!!
+NO ONE CARES ABOUT THE FULL FUNCTION

+## Conclusion

 ## Bibliography